heymumford/Samstraumr/README.md

 ## Why Samstraumr Matters to Me

-After decades of navigating thousands of lines of legacy code, I often thought, *there must be a better way*.
+After decades of navigating thousands of lines of choppy legacy code and writing test scripts and automation platforms to maintain and upgrade such products, I often thought, *there must be a better way*.
 Samstraumr is my attempt at that better way.
-In traditional development, timelines and milestones often force engineers to prioritize speed over elegance, leading to complex, hard-to-maintain code.
+In traditional development, timelines and milestones often force engineers to prioritize speed of implementation over design elegance, reliability, and documentation, leading to complex, hard-to-maintain code.

 Samstraumr and TBD offer a practical framework to build maintainable code faster by: